ScottArbeit/Grace/README.md

 By default, `grace watch` uploads new file versions after every save-on-disk, along with new directory contents and SHA-256 hashes.

-It happens so quickly, you don't even notice it.
+It happens so quickly you don't even notice it.

 And it gives you some very cool things, like: